BLE-LTER/ble-handbook/handbook.md

 ### Applying new features or patches

-#### Schema changes

-Log in with a user in ble_group_owner when changing the schema.
+Remember to log in with a user in group ble_group_owner when changing the schema.
 This simplifies permission issues downstream, such as when granting default privileges for new tables to other users.

+Keep an eye on the LTER-core-metabase Github repository. "watching" the repo will trigger email updates.
+An currently develops for this project, so by default keeps up with new patches and in fact wrote a lot of them.
+The "migration" branch will contain the latest sequentially numbered patches, see documentation on that repo for information on this system.
+Check the table `pkg_mgmt.version_tracker_metabase` for information on past applied patches.
+Note that occasionally new "one big file/OBF" or essentially a schema dump with all patches incorporated.
+If BLE instance of metabase has fallen too far behind, instead of applying a whole lot of patches, you might want to consider setting up a new instance from the latest OBF, dump out data from the old metabase, and insert into the new.

+Once you've determined that a patch needs to be applied:

+- inspect it.
+If there are new GRANT statements involved, these changes are necessary: `%db_owner%` to `ble_group_owner`, `read_write_user` to `ble_group_readwrite`, and `read_only_user` to `ble_group_owner`.
+- either:
+	- download the .sql patch, make changes, make sure the BLE metabase is the active DB in DBeaver (right click > make active), then right click > execute script.
+	- copy the raw SQL code into a new SQL editor window in DBeaver, make changes, then execute line by line or Ctrl+A > Ctrl+Enter to execute the whole thing.

 <a href="#header">Back to top</a>
 <a id="metadata-template"></a>
 # Metadata template